primer/react/.changeset/few-coins-kick.md

 "@primer/react": minor
 ---

-Deprecate use of sx prop by deprecated the `SxProp` type definition
+Deprecate use of sx prop by deprecating the `SxProp` type definition